The best laid schemes o’ Mice an’ Men…lea’e us nought but grief an’ pain.Robert Burns (1785)

 Say something true, humble, and nice to myself about myself?

-When I got to the end of today without having answered yes to all of the preceding eight questions, did I remember to say this soothing New Zealand bedtime prayer?
+When I got to the end of today, and found I hadn’t answered yes to all of the preceding twelve questions, did I forgive myself by saying this soothing New Zealand bedtime prayer?

 It is night after a long day.
 What has been done has been done.
 What has not been done has not been done.
 Let it be.
 The night is for stillness and rest.